arp242/switchy.vim/README.markdown

 The first function argument is the command to use when editing a file (e.g.
 `edit`, `split`, `tabedit`, `sbuf`, etc.), the second argument is the command to use when the buffer is already loaded.
-This is useful to switch to an existing split/tab instead of opening a new one.
-Please note that you must have 'switchbuf' set in your .vimrc to either 'useopen' or 'usetab' for switchy to switch to an already open window or tab.
-Otherwise it will create a new window.
+This is useful to switch to an existing split/tab instead of opening a new one (note you must have `switchbuf` set to `useopen` or `usetab` to switch to an already open window or tab, otherwise it will create a new window).
-E.g.:

-set switchbuf=usetab

 You can add your own callbacks with `switchy#add()`; see [ftplugin/go.vim](ftplugin/go.vim) for an example.